Confidence Intervals for Seroprevalence: Test Inversion

 respectively.
 In other words, either Wald or parametric bootstrap tests are constructed for each $\theta_0$, where the distribution of the test statistic $T_n$ is determined under the parameter $( \theta_0 , \hat \vartheta ( \theta_0 ) )$.
 This approach was used in \cite{diciccio1990bootstrap} and \cite{diciccio1995bootstrap}.

 In this approximate approach, the family of distributions indexed by $(\theta , \vartheta )$ has been reduced to an approximate least favorable one-dimensional family of distributions governed by the parameter $( \theta _0 , \hat \vartheta ( \theta_0 ) )$ as $\theta_0$ varies.
-The reduction, in principle, allows one to apply any method for construction of confidence intervals for a one-dimensional parameter.
-This approach implicitly orthogonalizes the parameter of interest with respect to the nuisance parameter, so that the effect of estimating the nuisance parameter is negligible to second-order, which then typically results in second-order accurate confidence intervals.
+This approach implicitly orthogonalizes the parameter of interest with respect to the nuisance parameter, so that the effect of estimating the nuisance parameter is negligible to second-order and then typically results in second-order accurate confidence intervals.
 See \cite{cox:reid:1987} for a discussion of the role of orthogonal parameterizations for inference about a scalar parameter in the presence of nuisance parameters.